ZhgChg.Li

 iOS tintAdjustmentMode Property

-Comparison Before and After Issue Fix
+Comparison Before and After Fix

 Left: Before correction / Right: After correction

-Issue Fixes
+Issue Fix

-1. .Automatic: The view’s tintAdjustmentMode follows the setting of its enclosing parent view
+1. .Automatic: The view’s tintAdjustmentMode follows the setting of its enclosing parent view.

 extension UIButton {